devops329/devops/instruction/visualizingMetrics/visualizingMetrics.md

 # Visualizing metrics

+🔑 **Key points**

+- Experiment with creating visualizations based on generated data.

+---

 Inserting and visualizing metrics can take some time to get comfortable with, so let's carefully walk through a demonstration in order to understand the basic concepts you are going to need in order to build your JWT Pizza dashboard.

 ## Demo data